Support and resources

 To learn more about the ICA programme watch the video of Lina Johansson, an NIHR funded Clinical Lecturer/ Clinical Academic Dietitian-Renal working at ICHT.
 To find out more about support and resources available for Imperial colleagues see the information below.

-Support and opportunities for ICHT healthcare professionals (non-medical)
+Support and opportunities for ICHT/ICL healthcare professionals (non-medical)

 Accordion widget - Support and resources